base/base/docs/specs/experimental/gov-delegation.md

 ## Migration

-All write functions in the `GovernanceDelegation` MUST check if the users interacting with it have been migrated by checking the `migrated` mapping from its [storage](#storage).
+All write functions in the `GovernanceDelegation` MUST check if the users interacting with it (such as creating or updating a delegation) have been migrated by checking the `migrated` mapping from its [storage](#storage).
 If a user has not been migrated, the `GovernanceDelegation` MUST copy the delegation and checkpoint data from the token contract to its own state.
 After copying the data, the `GovernanceDelegation` MUST update the `migrated` mapping to reflect that the address has been migrated, and clear the delegation in the `GovernanceToken` contract.

+The `GovernanceDelegation` MUST enforce the following invariants for the migration logic:

+1. A user MUST NOT have an active delegation in both `GovernanceToken` and `GovernanceDelegation` at the same time.
+A delegation to address(0) is not considered an active delegation.
+2. The sum of the voting power of all advance delegations of a user MUST NOT exceed the total voting power of the user.
+3. The sum of the voting power a user receives from delegations in the `GovernanceDelegation` and the `GovernanceToken` MUST NOT be double counted.

 ## Backwards Compatibility